Methodology

 2.2 The interviews

-Interviews were conducted by one of three modes: face-to-face in parents’ homes or gardens; by telephone, or by Microsoft Teams.
-The main respondent was a parent or guardian of the sampled child with main or shared responsibility for making childcare decisions, and in most cases (82%) was the child’s mother.
+Interviews were conducted by one of three modes: face-to-face in parents’ homes, by telephone, or by Microsoft Teams.
+The respondent was a parent or guardian of the sampled child with main or shared responsibility for making childcare decisions, and in most cases (81%) was the child’s mother[4].

 The study used an inclusive definition of childcare and early years provision.
 The respondent was asked to include any time their child was not with them (or their current or ex-spouse or partner), or at school.
-Ex-husbands/wives/partners were counted as a type of informal provider prior to the 2019 survey, but following the survey’s user consultation in 2018 were excluded from the definition of childcare from the 2019 survey wave onwards, for consistency with other national and international surveys about childcare.
+Prior to the 2019 survey wave, ex-spouses and former partners were included in the definition of informal childcare providers.
+However, following a user consultation in 2018, these types of providers were excluded from the definition of childcare providers.
+This change was implemented to align the survey's definition of childcare with other national and international surveys, ensuring consistency and comparability of the collected data.

 The definition of childcare covered both informal childcare (for instance grandparents, an older sibling, or a friend or neighbour) and formal childcare (for instance nursery schools and classes, childminders, and before- and after-school clubs).
 Further detail about this definition is provided in Section 2.3.